pradyunsg/sphinx-theme-builder/docs/errors.md

 can find more details by looking up documentation about the `[project]` table (eg: {pep}`621`).

+## invalid-import-names

+This error indicates that the `import-names` declared in the `pyproject.toml` file do not match the expected value, which is derived from the project's name.

+**What you can do:** Remove the `import-names` key in the `[project]` table of the `pyproject.toml` file, or update it to match the expected value from the error message.

 ## pyproject-missing

 This error indicates that theme does not have a `pyproject.toml` file in the